Russia / Japan

 The Tail

-The tail is the breed’s defining feature and its most visually distinctive quality.
+The tail is the breed’s defining feature.
 It is short — typically 3 to 8 centimeters — and carries one or more natural kinks, bends, or angles that give it a pompom or whisk-brush quality.
 The tail is carried upright when the cat is alert, and the pom-pom is visible even at a distance.
 Every individual tail is unique in its specific arrangement of kinks and curves.

 The pom-pom tail distinguishes the Kurilean Bobtail from the Japanese Bobtail (whose tail has a different genetic basis and typically different shape) and from the Manx and Cymric (which are tailless or nearly so).
 The Kurilean Bobtail gene does not carry the spinal complications associated with the Manx gene.